RGANJAM-786/K8s/cordon-drain-uncordon.md

 Use the --ignore-daemonsets flag to allow kubectl drain to successfully cordon the node for maintenance, knowing that the DaemonSet controller will ensure the required system-level pods remain running on the node.

+# what is pod distribution budget in k8s

+A Pod Disruption Budget (PDB) is a Kubernetes policy that defines the minimum number or percentage of pods for an application that must be available at all times.
+It provides a way to protect application availability during voluntary disruptions, such as node maintenance, upgrades, and cluster autoscaling events.

+(or)

+A Pod Disruption Budget (PDB) is a Kubernetes resource that helps you control voluntary disruptions to your pods.
+It ensures that when actions like node draining, cluster upgrades, or manual pod deletions happen, a minimum number (or percentage) of your application’s pods remain available to serve traffic.

+* Without a PDB, the kubectl drain command could evict all pods on a node simultaneously, potentially causing an outage or degradation for your application.
+A PDB prevents this by ensuring that the number of    unavailable pods for a given application does not fall below a specified threshold.

+🚀 Real-Time Project Scenarios for PDB

+✅ 1.
+Node Draining During Cluster Upgrades

+✅ Situation: Our EKS cluster needed managed node group upgrades (from Kubernetes 1.24 → 1.25).

+When upgrading, AWS/EKS cordons + drains nodes to move workloads to new nodes.

+Without PDBs, there was a risk that all pods of a service could be evicted at once, causing downtime.

+✅ Action:

+We defined PDBs on critical microservices (minAvailable: 2) so that at least 2 replicas always remained available.

+While draining, the eviction API respected PDB and did rolling evictions instead of killing multiple pods together.

+Benefit: Zero downtime during upgrade.

+✅2.
+Maintenance / Security Patching

+✅Situation: Needed to apply security patches on worker nodes → required node reboot.

+During reboot, all pods on that node are terminated.

+✅Action:

+Applied PDBs (maxUnavailable: 1) on our api-gateway and payments-service Deployments.

+This guaranteed that eviction drained only one pod at a time.

+Benefit: Customers didn’t see failures because at least 2–3 replicas always stayed alive.

+✅3.
+StatefulSets (Databases, Kafka, ElasticSearch)

+✅Situation: Running a Kafka cluster (StatefulSet with 3 brokers).

+If more than 1 broker goes down simultaneously during node drain, the cluster could lose quorum.

+✅Action:

+Defined PDB: minAvailable: 2.

+Kubernetes ensured that only one broker pod was disrupted at a time.

+Benefit: Cluster always had quorum, avoided downtime/data loss.

+✅4.
+ArgoCD Sync with PDB

+Situation: During GitOps deployments with ArgoCD, sometimes pods restart if configmaps/secrets update.

+✅Action:

+Applied PDBs for customer-facing services (frontend, APIs).

+Ensured that rollout triggered by ArgoCD did not cause complete service downtime.

+Benefit: Smooth progressive rollout.

+# 🛠️ How PDB Helps During kubectl drain

+When you run:

+kubectl drain <node-name> --ignore-daemonsets --delete-emptydir-data

+K8s tries to evict pods from that node.

+If PDB is defined, eviction is blocked unless the minimum availability is respected.

+Example:

+You have a 3-replica Deployment with minAvailable: 2.

+If only 2 replicas are running and eviction would drop it to 1 → eviction is denied.

+So, PDB protects availability during maintenance.

+✅ Interview-friendly Summary:

+"In my projects, I used Pod Disruption Budgets (PDBs) mainly during EKS node upgrades and node draining for maintenance.
+For critical microservices, I defined minAvailable or maxUnavailable to ensure high availability.
+For StatefulSets like Kafka and ElasticSearch, PDBs were essential to maintain quorum.
+This helped avoid downtime and ensured smooth rolling upgrades during voluntary disruptions."

 # Scenario 1: Routine node maintenance